shuvoalam/Boost-Filesystem-Namespace/readme.md

 ---
 ##Recent Modifications:

--  Fixed some bugs
--  Added more complete exception handling: the file and line the error occured is now provided in all exceptions.
--  Unit testing has begun.
+-  Added unit tests for the anonymous namespace in filesystem.cpp.

 ---